chipzx92/DataEngineeringI320/docs/syllabus.md

 This class respects and welcomes students of all backgrounds, identities, and abilities.
 If there are circumstances that make our learning environment and activities difficult, if you have medical information that you need to share with me, or if you need specific arrangements in case the building needs to be evacuated, please let me know.

 I am committed to creating an effective learning environment for all students, but I can only do so if you discuss your needs with me as early as possible.
-Requests for accomodations are quite normal and quite frequent and I promise to maintain the confidentiality of these discussions.
+Requests for accommodations are quite normal and quite frequent and I promise to maintain the confidentiality of these discussions.
 If appropriate, also contact [Services for Students with Disabilities](http://ddce.utexas.edu/disability/about/).

 ### Counseling and Mental Health Center